markolofsen/django-revolution/django_revolution/README.md

 - 📊 **Enhanced output** - Rich tables and progress indicators
 - ⚡ **Multithreaded generation** - Parallel processing for faster client generation
 - 🧪 **Comprehensive testing** - Full test suite with pytest and proper mocking
+- 📦 **Multi-monorepo support** - Support for multiple monorepo configurations
+- 🔧 **pnpm-only integration** - Simplified package manager support

 **Q: How does the dynamic zone system work?**
 Django Revolution creates URL configuration modules in-memory using Python's `importlib` and `exec`.
 This eliminates the need for static `.py` files and provides better performance and flexibility.

 **Q: How does multithreading improve performance?**
 Multithreading allows parallel processing of multiple zones, schema generation, and client generation.
 For 3 zones, you can see 2-3x speedup compared to sequential processing.

+**Q: Why only pnpm support?**
+We focus on pnpm for its superior monorepo support, faster installation, and better workspace management.
+This simplifies the codebase and provides a consistent experience.

+**Q: How do I manage multiple monorepo configurations?**
+Use `MonorepoSettings` with a list of `MonorepoConfig` objects.
+Each configuration can be enabled/disabled independently, and clients are synced to all enabled configurations.

 ## 🤝 Contributing